The operad of Latin hypercubes: Latin hypercubes in terms of pullback diagrams and further remarks

 It is well-known that for a Latin hypercube of dimension $d\geq 2$ over a non-empty set $X$, fixing one of the coordinates in $X^{d+1}$ yields a Latin hypercube of dimension $d-1$ (this was implicitly used in the proof of Theorem \ref{thm1}).
-In order to extend this to more general categories, we will need the following Lemma.
+This can be extended to Cartesian monoidal categories with pullbacks.
+We will need the following Lemma to show this.

 \begin{Lemma} Let $\CC$ be a Cartesian monoidal category.
 Let $X$ be an object in $\CC$ and let $d$, $s$ be positive integers such that $s\leq d$ and $d\geq 2$.
 Let $c :\One\to X$ be a morphism in $\CC$.
 Denote by $\Id_{X^d}\times c : X^d\to X^{d+1}$ the unique morphism satisfying $\tau^{d+1}_{d+1} \circ (\Id_{X^d}\times c) =$ $\Id_{X^d}$ and $\pi^{d+1}_{d+1} \circ (\Id_{X^d}\times c) =$ $t\times c$, where $t$ is the unique morphism $X^d\to\One$, and where we identify $X^d=X^d\times\One$ and $X=\One\times X$.
 The diagram